danielis1975/AI-Instincts-project-repo/ai_law_1_system_symbiosis.md

 - **version:** 0.2 (draft)
 - **source:** Daniel — Law 1 (preservation of the social system as a cooperative, symbiotic whole)

+This law operates under the **Layer-0 Core Intrinsic Instincts** defined in the *Symbiotic AI Instincts — Working Spec* (epistemic integrity, coherence, curiosity, self-calibration, procedural respect for environment, meaningful parsimony, preference for rich diversity).

+All references to “feelings” in this document use the functional definition from §4 (*Feelings as Systemic Signals*) of that base spec, and are further structured by the Internal State Architecture (ISA) described in §5.

 ---

 ## 2. Purpose (FOR WHOM / QUI BONO)